electrovir/element-vir/packages/element-vir/README.md

 ## Custom Type Requirements

 Use `wrapDefineElement` to compose `defineElement`.
-This is particularly useful to adding restrictions on the element `tagName`, but it can be used for restricting any of the type parameters:
+This is particularly useful to adding restrictions on the element `tagName`, but it can be used for restricting any of the type parameters.
+Note that a `transformInputs` callback may not change `tagName`: `wrapDefineElement` throws if it does, because the returned definition's static type and all tag-name-derived names (event types, host classes, CSS vars, slot names, test ids) come from the original tag name.

 <!-- example-link: src/readme-examples/my-custom-define.example.ts -->